-1 credit.
-1 hour.
-(Lecture 1 HOUR.)
+l credit. l hour.
+(Lecture l HOUR.)
 Students taking this course will participate in activities designed to identify their type(s) of intelligence(s), their learning styles(s) and preference(s), and learning strategies to enhance their learning and study skills.
 Based on their own selfassessment of their learning styles(s), preference(s), and needs, students will examine and learn to use various types of technologies and software programs to enhance their language.